 Who an SBA 504 Loan Is Right For

-Conventional CRE Loans
+Conventional Commercial Real Estate Loans

 Who a Conventional Commercial Loan Is Right For

-A big advantage of getting a CRE loan through a bank is that the available loan amounts usually exceed those available from loans that are backed by the federal government, such as SBA loans.
-Rates are also competitive but, in exchange, the qualification requirements tend to be very strict.
+A big advantage of getting a commercial real estate loan through a bank is that the available loan amounts usually exceed those from loans backed by the federal government, like SBA loans.
+Rates are also competitive, but the qualification requirements can be strict.
+You’ll typically need to have strong credit, have an established history of conducting business, and be able to show that your business is performing well financially.

 Hard Money Loans